What's New With the Air Tour Management Plan (ATMP) Program

-In a February 2, 2015 Federal Register notice (PDF), the FAA and NPS announced the next meeting of the National Parks Overflights Advisory Group (NPOAG).
-The NPOAG meeting will be held on March 5, 2015 in Orlando, FL.
-Information on the location, time, and meeting agenda are provided in the Federal Register notice.
-This meeting will be open to the public.
+In an August 13, 2018 Federal Register notice, the FAA and NPS provided a notice of an upcoming meeting of the National Parks Overflight Advisory Group (NPOAG).
+The meeting will be held at the Hilton Garden Inn in Henderson, NV on September 18.
+More details on the meeting are provided in the notice.

 In a July 31, 2018 Federal Register notice, the FAA and NPS announced the selection of one individual to represent air tour operator interests on the National Parks Oversight Advisory Group (NPOAG).
 The notice also identified current and future openings representing commercial air tour operator interests, general aviation interests, and Native American concerns.
 Individuals interested in these openings should apply by September 14, 2018, additional details are provided in the notice.